aspose-slides/Aspose.Slides-Documentation/net/developer-guide/slides-for-net-6-cross-platform/_index.md

 5. Pay attention to TargetPath.

-   By default, `<CopyToOutputDirectory>` copies files while preserving their relative path, but we need the dependent libraries to go to the same folder where output is generated (where Aspose.Slides.dll is).
+   By default, `<CopyToOutputDirectory>` copies files while preserving their relative path, but we need the dependent libraries to go to the same folder where the output is generated (Aspose.Slides.dll location).

 ## Notes